ryman1/keeweb-wiki/Random-Ideas.md

 - unlock on secure Desktop
 - test on windows hd display (but not mac retina), win mobile, android, chromeos
 - external crypto devices support
+- secure inputs with value xored in memory while editing